Microneurography/APTrack/README.md

 </p>

-## Keybinds
+## Key binds

-The following keybinds can be used to adjust settings:
+The following key binds can be used to adjust settings:

 | Key               | Binding                                                                |
 |--------------     |------------------------------------------------------------------------|